 Regardless if you have installed a new plugin on your site or have updated an existing plugin, you can easily find the broken website's source.
 And in this case, there is no need for any troubleshooting.

-All you need to do is to deactivate the plugin which you suspect is causing a problem and return to your WordPress site.
+You need to deactivate the plugin you suspect is causing a problem and return to your WordPress site.
 Now check if everything works fine.
-If yes, the next step is to report the faced issue to the plugin developers so that they can fix it once and for all.
-As you wait for your plugins' resolution, find a replacement for that particular plugin or check out some resources to get a hand-picked suggestion for a replacement.
+If yes, the next step is to report the issue faced to the plugin developers so that they can fix it once and for all.
+As you wait for your plugin's resolution, find a replacement for that particular plugin or check out some resources to get a hand-picked suggestion for a replacement.

 Scenario 3 – When you go with batch or automated updates, but it turns out to be a mess

-Even though there is absolutely nothing wrong with automating theme, core and plugin update in your WordPress, sometimes things can get quite messed up.
+Even though there is absolutely nothing wrong with automating theme, core, and plugin updates in your WordPress, sometimes things can get quite messed up.
 While the automatic update is, nonetheless, a smart business move considering that automation and streamlining are the significant drivers of success.

-But if you like to automate your WordPress updates, fixing plugin conflict might not be as easy as it is otherwise.
-Depending on what the error is about and how it shows up on the website, you might need to take two different paths.
+But if you like to automate your WordPress updates, fixing plugin conflicts might not be as easy as it is otherwise.
+Depending on the error and how it appears on the website, you might need to take two different paths.
 These two paths may be regarding:

 Let’s discuss each one of these issues in detail separately.